 While these programs don't offer the same heavyweight features as a platform like ESRI, they do offer users the ability to manage, organize, and share their location-based data without an advanced degree.

 Moreover, most of these modern programs are cloud-based and mobile-friendly.

 With cloud-based storage you can review updates in real time, share data faster, and connect all areas of an organization.

-With mobile-friendly design, users can take GIS with them into the field - allowing for fast, efficient data capture.
+With mobile-friendly design, users can take GIS with them into the field - allowing for fast, efficient data capture within the GIS itself.